oci-oke-workshop-il/oci-cloudnative-internal/Lab Guide/LAB 1 - Deploying MuShop Locally Using Docker/README.md

 ### ⏳ Wait for Image Upload to Complete

 After clicking **Import Image**, the upload process will begin.
-Please wait until the image is **fully uploaded and processed** before proceeding to Task 5.
+Please wait until the image is **will turn to status Available** before proceeding to Task 5.

 ---